larsks/python-siggen/README.md

             FRONT_LEFT: 108
             FRONT_RIGHT: 109
         Mic:
-          output:
-            MONO: 107
           capture:
-            MONO: 21
+            MONO: 20

-This attaches MIDI control 108 and 109 to the left and right channels of the main output, and then connects control 107 to the Microphone volume and control 21 to the Capture volume.
+This attaches MIDI control 108 and 109 to the left and right channels of the main output, and then connects control 20 to the Mic capture volume.

 ### Tables